 a trash-strewn gutter

-Protecting the coast and ocean starts outside our doors.
-Help prevent plastic pollution, and create a healthier neighborhood, by cleaning up streets, parks, waterways, and other local areas. map of California showing its waterways
+Protecting the coast and ocean can start right outside our doors.
+Help prevent plastic pollution and create a healthier neighborhood by engaging in a self-guided cleanup of your local streets, parks, waterways, and other areas. map of California showing its waterways

-About 80 percent of trash found at the beach comes from inland sources, from ill-fitting garbage can lids, littering, and more.
-It can then blow down the watershed into storm drains, creeks, and rivers, and end up at the beach.
+About 80 percent of trash found at the beach and entering the Pacific Ocean originates on land, from a wide variety of sources.
+It can blow or flow down storm drains, creeks, rivers, and other parts of the watershed and end up at the beach.
 When winter storms come, this trash is swept out to the ocean, becoming marine debris.
 Cleaning your neighborhood, even if it's far inland, stops trash where it starts before it can pollute the coast and ocean.

-Be a community scientist by logging all of the trash that you find with the data collection app Cleanswell (available free in your app store) or on a printed paper data card.
+Self-guided cleanups provide a flexible opportunity to be part of the statewide cleanup effort at the time and place that is most convenient for you.
+Your efforts will be counted as part of the statewide cleanup totals if you engage in the collective community science effort by logging all of the trash that you find with the data collection app Cleanswell (available free in your app store) or on a printed paper data card.
 The amount and type of trash collected is used to inform legislation surrounding plastic pollution and to support policies already in place.
-These numbers have been used to support California's plastic bag ban, Styrofoam food packaging bans in over 80 cities, and new regulations to keep trash out of stormwater systems.
+Cleanup data have been used to support California's statewide plastic grocery bag ban, Styrofoam food packaging bans in over 80 cities, and new regulations to keep trash out of stormwater systems.
 To learn more, watch this video from the 2020 California Coastal Cleanup about the importance of data collection.

 Thank you for making a difference for your community and the ocean!
 Show us your cleanup by posting photos on social media using the hashtag #NeighborhoodCleanup.
 You can also email coast4u@coastal.ca.gov to tell us about your experience and share photos.